ladrians/mlND-Capstone/project/project.md

 and thesholding it to find the continuous relevant edges.
 Finally the selection is to keep the 3 RGB channels but just center on the selected region of interest.

+This section was valiadted with the [DataManagement](DataManagement.ipynb) jupyter notebook.

 ##### Input Image Structure

 The image provided by the simulator and in runtime is a RGB encoded height:120px and width:160.